Monthly Archives: July 2023

 – Anne Frank

-A character resume is a written compilation of our positive qualities, achievements, and memories.
+A character resume is a written compilation of our positive qualities, achievements, and happy memories.
 Mindfully retrieving and cataloging these qualities compels us to embrace our value, confirming we are desirable, consequential, and worthy.

 Insufficient Satisfaction of Needs

-Self-esteem can further be understood as a complex interrelationship between how we think about ourselves, how we think others perceive us, and how we process and present that information.
+Self-esteem can be further understood as a complex interrelationship between how we think about ourselves, how we think others perceive us, and how we process and present that information.
 Maslow’s hierarchy of needs reveals how childhood disturbance and subsequent negative self-beliefs disrupt our emotional development by denying us satisfaction of certain fundamental needs.

 Core beliefs of abandonment, detachment, exploitation, and neglect subvert certain biological, physiological, and emotional support.
 This lacuna negatively impacts our self-esteem which we express by undervaluing our positive qualities.
 Again, this does not signify obliteration, but diminishment or latency due to inactivity or suppression.